okeeffed/cheat-sheets/COMP3520-OS/2-Process-Description-And-Control.md

 - Known as `process spawning`
 	- `parent process` is the original, creating process
 	- `child process` is the new process
+- Parent process create children processes, which, in turn create other processes, forming a tree of processes